Heinzad/statistica/docs/etl/extract/get_spreadsheet_table.md

 Extract Spreadsheet Table
 =========================

-Use `extract_spreadsheet_range` to extract a data table that headers from census results given in spreadsheet format.
+Use `extract_spreadsheet_table` to extract a data table with headers from a given spreadsheet.

 Parameters
 ----------